 I don’t have this, but wow is it on my list of wants right now.
-Sounds like a great present idea!
+It sounds like a great gift idea!
 Living in Florida is no joke.
 It seems like we are constantly dealing with flying insects inside the home.

 Sticky tape is always a winner, okay, okay maybe not always.
 Not when you get your hair stuck in it accidentally.
 It does work well though.
 I sometimes use sticky tape in the garden too, for garden pest control.

 One of my overall favorite flying insect traps are window fly traps.
 If you live in a hot climate like we do, you know the insects outnumber humans.

 That’s why I like traps like these.
 Every time we open the door, insects find their way in.
 From moths to wasps and everything in between.

 That’s why I love the window traps, they don’t discriminate!
 They trap any flying insect that gets too close!

 Natural Ways to Get Rid of Fruit Flies

 Another all-natural way to get rid of fruit flies is by carnivorous plants!
 These unique plants will love to help you will your little problem.